NETWAYS/gitlab-training/day1/05_Branching/02_head_smart_pointers.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Show history of different branch

 * Objective:
- * Use `git log` from the master branch on another branch
+ * Use `git log` from the main branch on another branch
 * Steps:
- * Create a new branch aside from master, if not existing: `git checkout -b feature/docs`
+ * Create a new branch aside from main, if not existing: `git checkout -b feature/docs`
- * Switch to the master branch
+ * Switch to the main branch
  * Use `git log feature/docs`
 * Bonus:
  * Modify and commit changes